 When and how often does the service run?

 ‘Talk and support, mum to mum’

-Parents in Mind offers emotional support for women who are experiencing low mood, anxiety or poor mental health during pregnancy or within the first year after birth.
+Parents in Mind offers emotional support for women who are experiencing low mood, anxiety or poor mental health during pregnancy or within the first two years of birth.

 Many mums find it difficult to open up about how they are feeling and continue to suffer in silence.
 Parents in Mind aims to improve women’s emotional wellbeing and to reduce isolation within the community, by providing a safe space to talk and good quality support from a trained volunteer.